 - How Long Will Veggie Soup Last In The Fridge?

 Is Vegetable Soup Healthy?

 Making soup from scratch is one of the easiest ways to eat your vegetables.
 Soup is healthy, versatile, and you can take it in so many different directions.

-On cold winter nights it's hard to beat a chunky vegetable soup like this one.
+On chilly fall or winter nights it's hard to beat a chunky vegetable soup like this one.
 It's made with ingredients you've likely got on hand.